michellengho/MICB475-Group12/README.md

-# 475: Data Science Reserach in Microbiology
+# 475: Data Science Research in Microbiology

 ## Meeting Agendas and Minutes
 # September